adamokasha/react-material-ui-boilerplate/readme.md

-## React boilerplate with Webpack 4.
+## React and Material UI boilerplate with Webpack 4.

 ### Features
+* Material UI
+  * Premade component set for rapid prototyping.
+* Private and public routing setup.
 * Webpack 4
-  * Babel
-  * Css/Sass loaders
-  * Testing and development environment setup
-* Jest and Enzyme for testing
+* Jest and Enzyme for testing.

 ### Usage in Development
 1. Clone repo and install dependencies.